SwedbankPay/developer.swedbankpay.com/_includes/payment-order-capture.md

-Capture can only be done on a payment with a successful authorized transaction, and if the authorization was not done on a one-phase payment instrument.
+Capture can only be done on a payment with a successful authorized transaction, and if the authorization was not done with a one-phase payment instrument.
-Examples of one-phase payment instruments are [Swish][swish] and [Vipps][vipps], while payment instruments such as [Card Payments][card] are two-phase payments, requiring a `Capture` to be performed.
+Examples of one-phase payment instruments are [Swish][swish] and [Trustly][trustly], while payment instruments such as [Card Payments][card] are two-phase payments, requiring a `Capture` to be performed.

-It is possible to do a part-capture where you only capture a smaller amount than the authorized amount.
+It is possible to do a partial capture where you only capture a smaller amount than the authorized amount.
 You can later do more captures on the same payment up to the total authorization amount.